-General Education Program (48 Hours) 40 Hours The Social Science component and four hours of the Cultural Perspectives component of the GEP are satisfied by the requirements of this degree.
+General Education Program (48 Hours) 40 Hours The Social Science component and four hours o f the Cultural Perspectives component of the GEI) are satisfied by the requirements of this degree.
 SOSC 110S and PHIL 320S are required.
+Further information is listed on page 57 of the current catalog or can be obtained from the Department of Teacher Education.